J35P312/SVDB/README.md

     optional arguments:
         -h, --help                      show this help message and exit

-        --no_merge                      skip the clustering of variants

-        --ci                            overides overlap and bnd_distance,determine hits based on the confidence interval of the position fo the variants(0 if no CIPOS or CIEND is vailable)

-        --bnd_distance BND_DISTANCE     the maximum distance between two similar precise breakpoints(default = 2500)

-        --overlap OVERLAP               the overlap required to merge two events(0 means anything that touches will be merged, 1 means that two events must be identical to be merged), default = 0.8

         --files [FILES [FILES ...]]      create a db using the specified vcf files(cannot be used with --folder)